Situational Inverse: Overturning Traditions

 Water Activism and Community

-Greenwood UTM, with the support of the Blackwood Gallery, hosted a community consultation event on
+Greenwood, with the support of The Blackwood, hosted a community consultation event on

 Thursday, July 29, 2021, 6:00 PM - 7:30 PM EDT